jsbuzz/todo-react-signal/README.md

 export default Connect(TodoList, ({ todos }) => ({ todos }));
 ```

-Here the connector will generate a StateConnector wrapper that is listening to changes on Namespace's state.
+Here the connector will generate a StateConnector wrapper that is listening to changes on the Namespace's state.
 The second parameter is the mapStateToProps equivalent, but trialing an optimisation where the StateConnector will only re-render if any of the listed props have changed in the state.
 Redux is triggering a re-render on all connected components every time anything changes in the state.
 This would always trigger a Virtual DOM re-render as well for all functional components.

 ## Events

-Events are strongly typed and much more defined than redux actions or FlightJS events.
+Events are typechecked and are much more defined than redux actions or FlightJS events.
 Event data is also immutable by default to avoid problems when some listeners would cause errors by updating the event data for all the others.

 Events are identified by a name, which will be used by the namespaces to set listeners for.
 When an event is triggered a new instance is made that will be sent to all the listener functions inside the Namespace.